apple/swift-migration-guide/Guide.docc/IncrementalAdoption.md

 Using `@preconcurrency` this way marks the isolation as conditional on the client module also having complete checking enabled.

 ## Dependencies

+Often, you aren't in control of the modules you need to import as dependencies.
+If these modules have not yet adopted Swift 6, you may find yourself with errors that are difficult or impossible to resolve.

+There are a number of different kinds of problems that result from using unmigrated code.

+Situations where `@preconcurrency` can help include:

+- [Non-Sendable types][]
+- Mismatches in [protocol-conformance isolation][]

+[Non-Sendable types]:

+> Note: For more information, see [Crossing Isolation Boundaries][]

+[Crossing Isolation Boundaries]: commonproblems#Crossing-Isolation-Boundaries

+An import annotated with `@preconcurrency` can downgrade diagnostics related to non-Sendable types within the module.

+It can downgrade isolation boundary checking problems, resolve

 ### Pre-Swift 6